young5454/ABComp/README.md

 	-psf pass_subject.fasta \           # File name of best match subject FASTA -nff not_founds.fasta               # File name of not-founds query FASTA
 ```

+For further plotting, multiple BLASTp, or integrating Core-to-Strain and Core-to-Core analysis results, please read through the provided codes written for our public dataset experiment :

+1. Automate multiple generation of BLASTp DB
+2. Inspect and summarize Not-Founds
+3. Summarize ABRicate results into heatmaps